js15612/js15612.github.io/README.md

 # Jacob Springer

-**Ambition, diligence, and a desire for more knowledge; I'm a student active with my Society of Automotive Engineers chapter looking for an internship or co-op position to further and expand my knowledge in engineering outside of the classroom to improve my experience and and my Baja SAE team.**
+**Ambition, diligence, and a desire for more knowledge; I'm a passionate engineering student heavily involved with my Society of Automotive Engineers chapter.**  I am currently pursuing an internship or co-op position at a company relating to the automotive or aerospace industries.

-## Basic Summary

-Currently studying mechanical engineering at Georgia Southern University; involvement as design and organization officer for the school's motorsports team; interested in opportunities with the automotive and aerospace industries; hobbies include filmmaking, music, kayaking, and coding projects

-## B.S.M.E., Fall '19
+## Basics

-I'm a junior mechanical engineering student at Georgia Southern University, expecting to graduate in the Fall of 2019.
-I actively participate in my school's Society of Automotive Engineers chapter, which I have been a member of since the beginning of Fall 2015.
-I currently serve as both the Drivetrain Design Lead for Baja SAE and the Campus Outreach lead for SAE.

-I am actively looking to obtain an internship or co-op position with a company that will utilize both my classroom knowledge and my experience with Baja SAE.
+1.Mechanical Engineering at Georgia Southern University, exp.
+Fall '19 2.Drivetrain Design lead, Data Acquisition lead, and Campus Outreach lead for Georgia Southern's Society of Automotive Engineers chapter
+3.Interested in propulsion systems, additive manufacturing, and automation 4.Hobbies include video editing, GoPro, graphic design, Arduino, Linux, and anything motorsport!

 ## Baja SAE